crystallabs/virtualtime/README.md

 ### 3. Time Generation

 In addition to matching, it is also possible to successively generate `Time`s that match the specified VirtualTime constraints.
-This is done via the usual Iterator approach.
+This is done using the standard iterator approach.

 For example, let's take the same `VirtualTime` as above which matches the last weekend days of every month, and print a list of the next 10 such dates: